-Key facts about the knowledge test
+Key facts about the on-demand test

-The knowledge test will comprise of a set of scenario-based questions which test the knowledge areas of the standard.
+The Hospitality Team Member test will comprise of a set of scenario-based questions which test the knowledge areas of the standard.
 Some questions will require the apprentice to consider a course of action or solution to a situation/problem based on a 'real-life' workplace activity in line with the identified requirements of the standard.
 The questions will be scenario based requiring the apprentice to demonstrate reasoning and joined up thinking, demonstrating synoptic performance against the key elements of the standard.

-The standard requires that the apprentice has a breadth of knowledge relevant to the hospitality, leisure, travel and tourism sector so they are expected to know about the business environment, general terminology and the Production Chef role in general, outside of their own specific areas of operation, company processes and procedures.
+The standard requires that the apprentice has a breadth of knowledge relevant to the hospitality, leisure, travel, and tourism sector so they are expected to know about the business environment, general terminology, and the hospitality team member role in general, outside of their own specific areas of operation, company processes and procedures.

-The assessment will be comprised of 30 multiple-choice questions (MCQ) and the apprentice has 60 minutes in which to complete the test which includes 10 minutes reading time.
+The assessment will be comprised of 52 multiple-choice questions (MCQ) and it is 90 minutes in length.